Best Free CRM Tools for Small Business 2026: 8 Top Picks Compared

 - Contact limits apply on some features

 Verdict: Solid pick for small sales teams of 1–3 that make a lot of calls.
-The built-in phone alone makes it worth testing — most CRMs don't touch that on a free plan.
+The built-in phone alone makes it worth testing — most CRMs don't include that on a free plan.

 #5.
 Agile CRM — Best for Solopreneurs and Freelancers

 Agile CRM takes a bold swing at combining sales, marketing, and service tools in one platform — and does it on a free plan that supports 1 user with up to 1,000 contacts.
-For a freelancer or solopreneur, that's often more than enough.
-What's interesting is that Agile includes email marketing (up to 5,000 emails/month!), landing pages, and appointment scheduling even on the free tier — features that most competitors charge real money for.
+For a freelancer or solopreneur, that's often plenty.
+What's really interesting is that Agile includes email marketing (up to 5,000 emails/month!), landing pages, and appointment scheduling even on the free tier — features competitors charge real money for.

-Here's the deal though: the platform is showing its age.
-The UI feels dated compared to Freshsales or HubSpot.
-Think early 2010s web app energy.
-If you're a one-person operation that wants serious marketing horsepower without spending anything, Agile CRM delivers the goods — just don't expect it to be pretty.
+The real talk though: the platform feels dated.
+The UI looks like early 2010s web app energy.
+If you're a one-person operation that wants serious marketing features without spending anything, Agile CRM works — just don't expect it to be pretty.

 Key Features (Free Plan):